ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

  Thave found it to be a universal fact, with-
 out exception, that those scholars of both sex-- ‘The atmosphere rises above us with its ca-
 es, and of all ages, who have had access to; thedral dome arching toward the heavens, of
-newspapers at home, when. compared with) which it is the mos
+newspapers at home, when. compared with) which it is the most
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/per_the-pacific_the-pacific_1853-02-04_2_72%2Fper_the-pacific_the-pacific_1853-02-04_2_72_jp2.zip%2Fper_the-pacific_the-pacific_1853-02-04_2_72_jp2%2Fper_the-pacific_the-pacific_1853-02-04_2_72_0003.jp2/pct:11.553605,73.339107,27.238108,4.029957/600,/0/default.jpg"/>
 </td>